- Food and Cooking»

 3. Health food stores.

-I like enough sugar to leave just a little tartness, but not too much that it is sugary.
+The advantage to making your own Jamaica is you control the sugar.
+All commercial establishments make it too sweet.
+Adjust sugar to leave just a little tartness, and not too much that it is sugary.

 In the photo above notice the yellow soaker pitcher on the right.
-I added a couple cups of fresh water and will have a second drinkable pitcher tomorrow.
+Add a couple cups of fresh water after your first pour, continue the soak in refrigerator, and have a second drinkable pitcher the next day.

-No boiling involved in this method as in sun tea.
+As in sun tea there is no boiling with this method.
 The infusing allows for a thickened drink like coffee.There is a hint of cranberry and without sugar it is tart.
 It is deep red and very satisfying.

 Keep the infusion in the refrigerator.
 Prolonged warm temperature makes it bitter.